silver2v/img-magic/README.md

 # imgmagik AI
 A powerful yet simple flask app that uses magic (aka AI) to restore and improve the quality of images.

+You can check it out live at https://imgmagik.com

 ![blabla](https://github.com/silver2v/img-magic/blob/main/static/examples/gif3.gif)

 Very easy to use and delivers good results with pictures with a wide range of damage types: